 No, the dog being tested should not be fed before the sample is collected as this may negatively affect the test results.
 We therefore recommend that the sample is collected first thing in the morning before they eat.
 In case this is not possible, we suggest that you wait for the longest possible period between meals before collecting the sample.

 Can my dog be on medication when I collect the sample?

-Your dog must not be on any antihistamines, Apoquel®, Cytopoint®, Benadryl® or other steroid-based medications for a minimum of 48 hours (although ideally even up to 7 days) before taking the sample.
+Your dog must not be on any antihistamines, Apoquel®, Cytopoint®, Benadryl® or other steroid-based medications for a minimum of one week and up to 2 weeks before taking the sample.
 Antibiotics such as Clavaseptin do not affect the test results.

 Why is the red dot not appearing on the collection device?